Reusable Menstrual Products: How and Why to Make the Switch

 - There is a learning curve during the first cycle or two to using a menstrual cup.
 It is a bit awkward and can be a little frustrating before you find a fold that works well for you and before you adapt to the “ins and outs” (pardon the pun) of using a very different type of product.
 Fortunately there are countless online articles and videos to help troubleshoot if you need some assistance.
 I will say that you'll know it was inserted properly and is positioned correctly if you are comfortable and it isn't leaking.

 - The liners are not quite as thin as very thin disposable liners.
-Now, that is with the less expensive brands I purchased and the extreme softness more than makes up for it.
-But if you want very thin cloth liners for menstrual cup back up or for light spotting, I found a more expensive but thinner option you might want to consider, pictured here (turquoise green).
-Compare with some of the liners I bought, pictured also (pink/green/purple).
-Update: I found these cloth pantyliners, which are much thinner and include a waterproof layer.
+Now, that is with the the brands I purchased and the extreme softness more than makes up for it.
+But if you want thinner cloth liners, I found another option you might want to consider, pictured here on the left (print fabric).
+Compare with some of the liners I bought, pictured on the right (pink/green/purple).

 - Reusable products take more planning.
 You can't just wrap them in toilet paper and toss in the trash.
 It requires more thought and handling than disposables, which takes a little getting used to.